 Retirement Plan Benefits

 There are no secrets to a successful retirement.
 It is the result of your preparation today.
 A condition of employment with the City of Albuquerque, in most instances, is to participate in the Public Employee’s Retirement Association, also known as PERA.
-Temporary, seasonal, student and retirees from the Educational Retirement Board do not qualify to participate in PERA.
+Seasonal employees, students and retirees from the Educational Retirement Board do not qualify to participate in PERA.

-The City of Albuquerque contributes a percentage to PERA on behalf of the Employer, pursuant to State law.
-Employees also contribute a percentage to PERA from their own wages into their own account.
-However, a benefit to working for the City of Albuquerque is the City contributes a large portion of the employees’ contribution (almost 75% of the employees’ contribution).
+The City of Albuquerque contributes a percentage of salary to PERA on behalf of the Employer, pursuant to State law.
+Employees also contribute a percentage of salary to PERA into their own account.
+However, a benefit of working for the City of Albuquerque is that the City contributes a large portion of the employees’ contribution (up to 75% of the employees’ contribution).
 Contact the Insurance & Benefits Office for further information on contribution rates.

 You may designate only one person or one organization as a refund beneficiary and only one person as a survivor beneficiary.
 The refund and survivor beneficiary can be the same person.
 If you are married, your spouse must give his or her consent if you choose someone other than your spouse to receive the benefit.
 In that instance, your spouse must sign a Beneficiary Spousal Consent Form before a Notary Public.